An Error-Based Approximation Sensing Circuit for Event-Triggered, Low Power Wearable Sensors: System Integration

 We evaluated our design using technology libraries that correspond to the worst operating case.
 In the context of an embedded wearable device, the activity is a sequence of short computation and long sleep periods.
 We thereby expect the energy consumption to be dominated by leakage.
 Consequently, we consider the technology corner that maximizes the leakage (Fast-Fast corner) and we kept the temperature in a reasonable range for a wearable ($25~\degree C$).

-Results presented in Table \ref{tab:synthesis_info} show that the PAS has an active power consumption of $1.24~\mu W$ and a leakage power of $0.428~\mu W$.
+Table \ref{tab:synthesis_info} shows the results indicating that the PAS has an active power consumption of $1.24~\mu W$ and a leakage power of $0.428~\mu W$.
 Due to the speed at which the PAS processes every input sample ($7.09~ns$ per sample), the active energy, on a 20-second window, is negligible when compared to the leaked one: $63.1~pJ$ against $8.56~\mu J$.
 This translates to a fixed PAS consumption of $8.56~\mu J$ per acquired window.

 The \texttt{EB-gQRS} algorithm consumes a variable amount of energy, depending on the threshold (and hence on the average frequency) used in the PAS.
 Indeed, it varies from $143~\mu J$ at 10~Hz to $379~\mu J$ at 360~Hz.